-- Roughly tear up your spinach leaves and chop your onions and leek
+- Roughly tear up your spinach leaves and chop your onions.

-- With a few tablespoons olive oil, sauté the onion and leek in a large saucepan until translucent.
+- With a few tablespoons olive oil, sauté the onions in a large saucepan until translucent.

 - Add the roughly cut spinach and leave it for 5-10 mins until it wilts.
 It may appear that there is too much spinach for the pot, but as it heats it will wilt and decrease in volume.
 Putting the lid on will make the spinach wilt faster.

 - Add rice and chopped herbs on top of the spinach, salt and pepper to taste.

 - Add hot water and bring to the boil.

 - Stir really well

-- Turn the heat down, cover with lid and let it cook until the rice is cooked and most of the water is absorbed for approximately 20-25 mins, or until the rice is cooked.
+- Turn the heat down to the lowest setting, cover with lid and let it cook until the rice is cooked and most of the water is absorbed for approximately 20-25 mins, or until the rice is cooked.
 If the spanakorizo appears to have too much liquid, be mindful that it will thicken up when removed from the stove.
 If you want more liquid, you can add some hot water.

 - Take the pan off the heat and allow to stand for 15 mins with the lid on.